sammcj/srt-go/README.md

 - **Control network access**: Allow/deny specific domains, default allow or deny all
 - **Sandbox package managers**: Run `npx`, `uvx` with limited access to prevent data leaks
 - **Audit access**: See what files and networks commands try to access
-- **Zero trust for AI agents**: Let AI coding assistants run commands without compromising security
+- **Zero trust for AI agents**: Let AI coding assistants run commands with file and network access controls

 ### Key Features